gshowalt/VirusPopModel/README.md

 ## 2. Can we replicate Virus to Bactera Ratios by tuning parameters?

-In addition to understanding virally mediate carbon flow within sea ice brines, we want to undertand potential controls on the virus to bacteria (VBR) ratio in sea ice.
-[Observation of VBR within sea ice](https://github.com/gshowalt/VirusPopModel/blob/main/VBRfigure_recreation.png) demonstrate high variability, and VBR can reach ratios fo 10,000 : 1 - much higher than the typical 10:1 or 100:1 values seen in seawater.
+In addition to understanding virally mediated carbon flow within sea ice brines, we want to undertand potential controls on the virus to bacteria (VBR) ratio in sea ice.
+[Observations of VBR within sea ice](https://github.com/gshowalt/VirusPopModel/blob/main/VBRfigure_recreation.png) demonstrate high variability, and VBR can reach ratios fo 10,000 : 1 - much higher than the typical 10:1 or 100:1 values seen in seawater.

 ![Fig](https://github.com/gshowalt/VirusPopModel/blob/main/VBRfigure_recreation.png)

+To test parameter ranges in VBR, we iterated through random ranges of parameters in the simplest possible system

 ### Notes